Ri-jain/portfolio.io/README.md

 - Identified sentiment factors and built visualizations using Seaborn & Plotly
 - Analyzed correlation between runtime, metascore, and IMDb ratings

-##  Fun Fact

-I’m endlessly curious, love solving ambiguous problems, and have a not-so-secret obsession with **color-coded dashboards** and **aesthetic data visualizations**.